Trento: History

 Prince-bishops governed Trento until the Napoleonic era, when it changed hands among various states.
 Under the reorganization of the Holy Roman Empire in 1802, the Bishopric was secularized and annexed to the Habsburg territories.
 The Treaty of Pressburg in 1805 ceded Trento to Bavaria, and the Treaty of Schönbrunn four years later gave it to Napoleon's Kingdom of Italy.

 The population staged armed resistance to French domination.
 The resistance leader was Andreas Hofer.
 During his youth, he lived in Italian Tyrol, where he learned the Italian language.
 When Hofer recovered Trento for the Austrians (1809), he was welcomed with enthusiasm by the population of Trento.
 Approximately 4,000 Trentinian volunteers (Sìzzeri or Schützen) died in battle against the French and Bavarian troops.
 In 1810, Hofer was captured and brought to Mantua, and was shot by French soldiers on the express order of Napoleon.

-With Napoleon's defeat in 1814, Trento was again annexed by the Habsburg Empire.
+With Napoleon's defeat in 1814, Trento was annexed by the Habsburg Empire.
 Church government was finally extinguished, and Trento was henceforth governed by the secular administration of Tyrol.
 In the following decades, Trento experienced a modernization of administration and economy with the first railroad in the Adige valley opening in 1859.
 The entire Mediterranean basin was at risk of malaria, a factor that affected the entire Italian peninsula and this Alpine region was not spared.
 Even Tuscany was particularly hard hit; malaria existed far inland into the Veneto area, reaching the Italian Alps.
 From 1918 to 1940, government figures show Italy's malaria deaths decreased by 96%, due to the efforts of the Rockefeller Foundation and Italy's own malaria experts, who themselves were international leaders in malariology.

 During the late 19th century, Trento and Trieste, cities with ethnic Italian majorities still belonging to the Austrians, became icons of the Italian irredentist movement.
 Benito Mussolini briefly joined the staff of a local newspaper in 1909, but left Trento because they could not create an anti-Austrian group.
 There was dissatisfaction with the lack of provincial autonomy and the failure to establish a university for the region.
 Feelings of loyalty were focused on the 'father-figure' emperor, not for Austria.